Devolutions/doc/docs/en/kb/z-parking/ios-import-xml-data-source.md

 ---
+eleventyComputed:
-title: Remote Desktop Manager iOS import XML data source
+  title: '{{ en.RDMIOS }} Import an XML data source'
 ---
 You can import an XML data source in {{ en.RDMIOS }} by creating a new XML data source.